Here’s a riddle: what’s old and new at the same time? Answer: Dieting.

 Meal Planning for Keto

-Following a ketogenic diet is a lot easier when you use meal planning to cook large enough quantities so each dish makes several meals.
+Following a ketogenic diet is a lot easier when you use meal planning to cook large enough quantities that cover several meals.

 Example 7-Day Keto Meal Plan (only effectively cook for 3 days)